-82 3.1 INTRODUCTION
+3.1 INTRODUCTION

-83 What is rewetting, restoration, rehabilitation and how rewetting affects GHG
+What is rewetting, restoration, rehabilitation and how rewetting affects GHG

-Definitions of wetlands, organic soils and peatlands are provided elsewhere in this supplement (Chapter 1 and Glossary), and will not be repeated here.
+Definitions of wetlands and organic soils are provided elsewhere in this supplement (Chapter 1 and Glossary), and will not be repeated here.
 As in the remainder of this supplement, this chapter considers peatlands to be included in '(land with) organic soil'.
 Unless stated otherwise, statements referring to organic soils will include soils made of peat; in some instances, examples are provided that are specific to peat soils or peatlands and in such cases peatlands will be mentioned specifically.